-- Straight Life paid over the retiree's life only - A reduced benefit paid over the joint lives of the retiree and beneficiary, and continuing to the beneficiary if s/he survives the retiree.
+- Straight Life paid over the retiree's life only. - A reduced benefit paid over the joint lives of the retiree and beneficiary, and continuing at 100% of the original reduced amount for the life of the beneficiary if s/he survives the retiree.
 If the retiree survives the beneficiary, the retiree's benefit is prospectively converted to a straight life benefit. - A reduced benefit paid over the life of the retirement, continuing as 75% or 50% of the original reduced amount for the life of the beneficiary if s/he survives the retiree.
 If the retiree survives the beneficiary, the retiree's benefit is prospectively converted to a straight life benefit. - A reduced benefit paid to the retiree for life, and if the retiree dies before the number of monthly benefits elected at retirement (60, 120, 180, or 240) is reached, the reduced benefit continues to the beneficiary until the sum of the number of the monthly benefits paid to the retiree and to the beneficiary reaches the number elected at retirement.